rust-stuco/lectures/week3/slides.md

 # Pattern Matching

-Here's an example of a coin sorting function that tells us the value of the coin!
+Here's an example of a coin sorting function that returns the value of the coin.

 ```rust
 enum Coin {